Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Expressing your enthusiasm for the position and the company

-- Providing a professional closing and your contact details
+- A closing and contact information

-Here is an example of how to write a resume
+Here is an example of an effective resume letter:

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an extremely skilled and knowledgeable [Your field] I think I’d be a great fit to be considered for this job.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and experienced professional in [Your field] I am convinced that I would make the ideal choice for this job.

-Thank you for taking the time to consider my application.
-I am looking forward to getting in touch with you.
+Thank you for taking a look at my application.
+I am looking forward to receiving your feedback.

 Sincerely,